 Another alternative is professional development.
 This can mean the company helping you to obtain industry certifications, placing you in a mentorship program or paying for your membership to professional groups.
 In addition, management could assign you to projects with the intention of building your hard and soft skills as a precursor to a promotion and raise.

-Accounting salaries are on the rise, so take advantage of the moment.
+Demand is up for CPAs, so take advantage of the moment.
 No firm wants to lose star performers, and few managers can afford to spare the time it takes to recruit, hire and train new accountants.
 The time is right for you to ask for a pay raise and get what your expertise is worth.